Deceased pets recovered from plane in Florida river

 Despite trying twice, rescuers were unable to remove the pets from the cargo area immediately after the landing because that section of the plane was underwater.
 Divers were sent in Sunday to retrieve the animals.

-Base officials say another cat that flew in the plane's cabin was safely removed by the cat's owner.
+Base officials said another cat that flew in the plane's cabin was safely removed by the cat's owner.

+Meanwhile, the operator of the plane on Monday offered $2,500 to each passenger as a "goodwill gesture."

+Miami Air International made the offer to the 136 passengers in an open letter from the airline's CEO expressing regret for what happened.
+The Boeing 737 was traveling from Guantanamo Bay, Cuba when it landed at the Florida base, skidding into the river.